balena-io-modules/mahler/README.md

-# Planner (experimental, to be named)
+# Mahler

-An experimental HTN planner for building autonomous system agents.
+A automated task composer and [HTN](https://en.wikipedia.org/wiki/Hierarchical_task_network) based planner for building autonomous system agents.

+**NOTE** this project is still experimental, and ongoing active development.

 ## Features

 - Simple, declarative API.
-Define tasks from a JS object and use those tasks as functions in other methods.
-Declare the applicability of the task to a specific part of the state or to a specific state operation (create, update, delete).
-- External interface to allow re-planning if goals change.
-Integrated event dispatcher allows external agents to track changes in state as the plan is executed.
-- Support for re-planning and cancelling current plan if goals or state changes by external target.
-The planner allows to use error data from previous runs in order to perform error recovery tasks.
+Tasks are straightforward to define by declaring a pre-condition, effect, action and applicability.
+A task can be applicable to a specific part of the state object and/or data operation (create, update, delete).
+Tasks can be referenced in compound tasks (methods), to create more curated behaviors.
+Task runtime errors during previous plan executions may be used as contextual information to allow the planner to find alternative paths on the nexts run.
+- Highly configurable agent interface allows to create autonomous agents to serve a wide variety of use cases.
+The state of the agent can be queried at any point of the execution and observable interface allows to follow changes to the state or errors during the plan execution.
+Plans can be interrupted and goals can be modified if system objectives change.
+- Sensor interface allows to monitor changes in the state of the system coming from external events.
+Updated state may be used by agents to trigger a re-plan when necessary.
 - Easy to debug.
-A failure to find a plan reports the initial and target states for easy reproducibility.
+Error reporting includes information about system state and goals for easy replicability.
+- Log ready.
+Agent uses task metadata and execution context to generate clear logs to communicate the state of the system to end users or for debugging.
+Plug your own logger to suit your system needs.

 ## Concepts